frimtec/pikett-assist/README.md

 Is [S2MSP][secure-sms-proxy-readme] a safe app?
 Read the reason why the answer is yes: [Why Secure‐SMS‐Proxy (S2MSP) is Safe](https://github.com/frimtec/secure-sms-proxy/wiki/Why-Secure%E2%80%90SMS%E2%80%90Proxy-(S2MSP)-is-Safe)!

+### Contact read permissions (as of Android 17)

+Google restricted contact read permissions in Android 17.
+To keep PAssist running smoothly, the app can now operate without these permissions by utilizing the new, privacy-friendly contact picker.
+Unfortunately, this change introduces some important drawbacks for PAssist:
+  * Operations Center: You must re-select your operations center contact after upgrading to Android 17.
+Additionally, if this contact\'s details change in the future, you will need to manually re-select them so PAssist can see the updates.
+  * Partner Contacts: These can no longer be automatically linked via nicknames.
+You will now need to manually assign each partner contact.

+If you prefer automatic contact syncing (requires contact read permissions), you can use the PAssist OSS version of PAssist from outside the Play Store:
+* Install from [IzzyOnDroid][izzy-on-droid]
+* Download and install APK from [Github][github-download]

 ## Configuration

 ![Settings](images/PAssist_settings.png)